martymcvry/smartschool-api/README.md

-# smartschool-api
+# Smartschool API Class

-PHP Class to easily communicate to the Smartschool API
+PHP Class to easily communicate with the Smartschool API